 - Keep the laptop in sight or within contact while taking public transportation.

-- Do not leave the laptop unattended in a motel or hotel room or in residential buildings where people you don't know may visit in your absence.
+- Do not leave the laptop unattended in a hotel room or in residential buildings where people you don't know may visit in your absence.

 - Individual user accounts are set up on each desktop, laptop and tablet distributed by the University.
 Don't share your account password with anyone and be sure to log out of your account when you are finished working.